mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 battery life and increasing maintenance costs significantly.
 The fact is, current implementations for data networks are extremely expensive and offer very low usability.
-The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of low range/high cost data transmissions.
+The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of  AI and Blockchain device data transmissions.

-The fact is, current implementations for data networks are extremely expensive and offer very low usability.
-The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of low range/high cost data transmissions.
+The fact is, current implementations for data networks are extremely expensive and offer very low usability for AI and Blokchain devices.
+The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of low range/high cost, insecure data transmissions.

 <a name="fig1"> </a>